Our best share trading platforms

 What is a share?

-A share or stock is a unit of ownership in a company.
+A share is a unit of ownership in a company.
 Stock trading involves buying and selling shares.
 One simple form of trading is to purchase shares in publicly listed companies – such as Amazon, Google, or Tesla – and then sell them for a profit if the price of the stock rises.

 How do stock prices change?